 Ladies and gentlemen!
 Direct from the inner sanctuary of EMI’s tape vaults, Parlophone UK proudly presents:

 Compilation album: “A Collection of Beatles Oldies…But Goldies” (12/9/66):

 Anyway!
-Let’s check the track listing of this greedy release.
-Just for the sake of accuracy, I’ll load it up with factual info.
-Here we go……
+Let’s check the track listing of “Oldies…But Goldies”.
+Just because I can, I’ll load it up with factual info.